rewanthtammana/sigstore-the-easy-way/guide/sbom/generate.md

 ![sbom-trivy-cosign-vuln-format](../images/sbom-trivy-cosign-vuln-format.png)

-We can query the above generated SBOM to extract information like list of CVEs, dependencies, etc.
+We can query the above-generated SBOM to extract information like a list of CVEs, dependencies, etc.

 ```bash
 cat image.sbom | jq -r '.scanner.result.Results[].Vulnerabilities[].VulnerabilityID' | wc -l